FoxtrotYankee68/SE2-Office-Queue-12/Retrospective/Retrospective-Template.md

 **What caused your errors in estimation (if any)?**

 Here are the main causes that led to errors in our estimations:
-  1. **Underestimating the time required for testing**: I didn’t allocate enough time for comprehensive testing, including regression and integration tests, which ended up taking more time than expected
+  1. **Underestimating the time required for testing**: We didn’t allocate enough time for comprehensive testing, including regression and integration tests, which ended up taking more time than expected

-  2. **Not accounting for potential bugs or unforeseen risks**: I didn’t plan for a buffer to handle unexpected bugs or technical issues that arose during development, which delayed task completion
+  2. **Not accounting for potential bugs or unforeseen risks**: We didn’t plan for a buffer to handle unexpected bugs or technical issues that arose during development, which delayed task completion

   3. **Underestimating the time needed for code reviews by team members**